zalando/riptide/README.md

 > **Riptide** noun, /ˈrɪp.taɪd/: strong flow of water away from the shore

 *Riptide* is a library that implements ***client-side response routing***.
-It tries to fill the gap between the HTTP protocol and Java as a [single-dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch#Single_and_multiple_dispatch) language.
+It tries to fill the gap between the HTTP protocol and Java.
 Riptide allows users to leverage the power of HTTP with its unique API.

 - **Technology stack**: Based on `spring-web` and uses the same foundation as Spring's RestTemplate.
-- **Status**:  Versions 1.x and 2.x are used in production.
+- **Status**:  Actively maintained and used in production.
 - Riptide is unique in the way that it doesn't abstract HTTP away, but rather embrace it!

 ## Example